-A Message from the President

-At Ambrose we are committed to the education and formation of men and women for service.
+A Message from the President At Ambrose we are committed to the education and formation of men and women for service.
 But what does this mean?
 It means that whatever your chosen path, be it business, biology, or biblical studies, you will be taught by faculty who integrate faith with learning.
 It means that you will be challenged to develop not only academically, but spiritually.
 Personal development goes hand-in-hand with professional competence, and a life of service to Christ is highlighted through each discipline of study and through each vocational opportunity.
 The Ambrose community is one of shared vision and experience.
-The classroom is essential, of course, but you will also share together in worship, conversation, athletics, meals together, and music.
+The classroom is essential, of course, but you will also share together in worship, conversation, athletics, meals together, and music and the arts.
 And whether you live on- or off-campus, programs for residence and commuter students will contribute to your formation while at Ambrose.
 So, welcome here.
 Your classes will be stimulating, the conversation invigorating, and the experience, if you take advantage of all that Ambrose has to offer, life-changing.

-Dr. Gordon T. Smith, PhD

-President, Ambrose University
+Dr. Gordon T. Smith, PhD President, Ambrose University

-2018-2019 Academic Schedule
+2019-2020 Academic Schedule

 Fall Semester

-i dii Selliestei

-Fees due August 31
+Fees due August 30

-Residence opens September 2
+Residence opens September 1

-Orientation September 2-4
+Orientation September 1-3

-Labour Day September 3
+Labour Day September 2

-Classes begin September 5
+Classes begin September 4

-Last day to add/drop with tuition refund September 16
+Last day to add/drop with tuition refund September 15

-Last day to change to audit September 16
+Last day to change to audit September 15

-Spiritual Emphasis Days (no daytime classes) October 2 - 3
+Spiritual Emphasis Days (no daytime classes) September 25 - 26

-Thanksgiving (no classes) October 8
+Thanksgiving (no classes) October 14

-Graduation application deadline October 12

-Downey Lectureship (classes held) October 17 - 18
+Downey Lectureship (classes held) October 16 - 17

+Graduation application deadline October 18

+Academic Advising Week October 28 - November 1

-Last day to request revised time for a final exam October 22
+Last day to request revised time for a final exam November 1

-Academic Advising Week October 29 - November 2

-Reading Week November 5 - 9
+Reading Week/Fall module classes November 12 - 16

-Last day to withdraw from courses without academic penalty November 12
+Last day to withdraw from courses without academic penalty November 18

-Last day to apply for extension for course work November 19
+Last day to apply for extension for course work November 25

 Last day of classes December 11

-Final Exams (including Saturday) December 12 - 19
+Final Exams (including Saturday) December 13 - 20

-Residence closes December 20
+Residence closes December 21

-Last day to appeal academic standing January 11
+Last day to appeal academic standing January 17

+The dates for Education students differ.

+Please refer to class schedules for dates and times.

 Winter Semester

 Willter Semester

-Residence opens January 2
+Residence opens January 5

-Orientation January 2
+Orientation January 6

-Fees due January 3
+Fees due January 7

-Classes begin January 3
+Classes begin January 7

-Last day to add/drop with tuition refund January 13
+Last day to add/drop with tuition refund January 19

-Last day to change to audit January 13
+Last day to change to audit January 19

+Program Day (no daytime classes) January 30

-Continuing Student Scholarship and Bursary applications available January 23
+Continuing Student Scholarship and Bursary applications available January 31

-Program Day (no daytime classes) January 24

-Faith, Life and Learning February 13 - 15
+Faith, Life and Learning February 12 - 14

-Family Day (no classes) February 18
+Family Day (no classes) February 17

-Winter Reading Week February 19 - 23
+Reading Week/ Winter module classes February 18 - 22

-Continuing Student Scholarship and Bursary applications deadline February 26
+Continuing Student Scholarship and Bursary applications deadline February 28

-Last day to request revised time for a final exam March 11
+Last day to request revised time for a final exam March 9

-Legacy Youth Conference March 15 - 17
+Legacy Youth Conference March 13 - 15

-Registration opens for next year March 18

-Last day to withdraw from courses without academic penalty March 22
+Last day to withdraw from courses without academic penalty March 20

+Registration opens for next year March 23

-Ambrose Research Conference (no daytime classes) March 27
+Ambrose Research Conference (no daytime classes) March 25

-Last day to apply for extension for course work March 29
+Last day to apply for extension for course work March 30

-Academic Advising Weeks March 25 - April 5
+Academic Advising Weeks March 23 - April 3

-Last day of classes April 5
+Last day of classes April 9

-Final Exams (includes Saturday) April 8 - 13

-Residence closes (except for grads) April 14

-Good Friday (no classes or exams) April 19
+Good Friday (no classes or exams) April 10

-Easter Monday (no classes or exams) April 22
+Easter Monday (no classes or exams) April 13

+Final Exams (includes Saturday) April 14 - 18

+Residence closes (except for grads) April 19

-Graduation - Convocation Ceremony April 27
+Graduation - Convocation Ceremony April 25

-Last day to appeal academic standing May 24
+Last day to appeal academic standing May 29

-Last day to appeal course grade May 24

 Spring Semester

-Classes April 29 - June 28 Victoria Day - no classes May 20
+Classes April 27 - June 26

+Victoria Day - no classes May 18

 General Information

 Contact Information

 Main Reception: 403.410.2000

 Ambrose University is open: